AssurBox/Demo-ASPNET-Api-Client/Insurance simulation - ASP.NET/AssurBox.Samples.InsuranceEndPoint/AssurBox.Samples.API.Insurance/EndpointContracts/readme.txt

-﻿These contracts are for communication FROM AssurBox TO external endpoints (eg: insurance endpoint)
+﻿These contracts are for Requests FROM AssurBox TO external endpoints (eg: insurance endpoint)